Sidziesama/Sidziesama/README.md

 -  Student at Mahindra University, majoring in Electronics and Computer Engineering (2020-2024)

 Current Interests-
-1) Trying to make a trading bot that buys and sells tokens by itself
+1) Working on a trading bot that buys and sells tokens by itself
 2) Learning about algorithmic trading

  <img align= "right"  width="170" src="https://c.tenor.com/IZ06eAkI7AEAAAAS/cactus-jack-glitch.gif">